-7. Your Child is on a Food Jag
+7. Your Toddler is on a Food Jag

 Is your child eating the same things day after day?
 Loving a handful of foods?
 Your hot dog loving preschooler may be on a food jag, getting stuck on a few favorite foods.

-This can look like your child is not eating, but most likely your child is eating enough, just not the variety of food you’d like to see him eat.
+This may look like your child isn’t eating, but most likely he is eating enough, just not the variety of food you’d like to see him eat.